-Overwatering your Monstera is the wrong choice since the plant is sensitive to excessive moisture fluctuations in its soil.
+Overwatering the Monstera plant is the wrong choice since it is sensitive to excessive moisture fluctuations in its soil.

 Continue reading to learn how to identify the indicators of overwatered Monstera and how to remedy these issues.

 Table of Contents Show

 - Tips to Prevent Overwatering Monstera

 Monstera enjoys wet, well-draining soils; however, it doesn’t like to stay in soggy soil for an extended period.

 You may tell whether your Monstera is overwatered by looking for some of the signs listed below.

 Dark brown spots in Monstera are caused by the lack of oxygen in the soil.

 Excess water pulls oxygen out of the soil, clogging the roots and lowering their efficiency.
 The roots will choke, drown, and decay if left unattended for an extended period.